dietmarkuehl/execution26/docs/contributing.md

 # Contributing to `beman::execution`

 We welcome all constructive contributions!
-You will have something you can contribute independent of your level expertise!
+You will have something you can contribute independent of your level of expertise!

 There is a huge range of contributions needed and welcome!
 Here is an incomplete list of starting points for contributions: